Windower/Lua/addons/plasmon/README.md

 * **-y _y_:** specifies the vertical position of the window.

 ### font ###
-sets the style of the font used in the window. if the no parameter is specified, the help text will be shown.
+Sets the style of the font used in the window.
+If the no parameter is specified, the help text will be shown.

 ```
 plasmon font [[-h]|[-f <font>] [-s <size>] [-a <alpha>] [-b[ <bold>]] [-i[ <italic>]]]